cloudmesh/cloudmesh-mpi/doc/chapters/futures.md

 Be sure to change the number after -n to the number of cores in your processor.
 To find the number of cores in your processor, press the Windows key, type
 `This PC`, click `Properties`, and then it should say the number of cores next to processor.

+After running the command in Git Bash, it should output a visualization of a Julia data set as a png image.

+Furthermore, the numba version of the program can be run instead, which is slightly faster.